skviswa/CerebrasCppExample/README.md

 # Cerebras REST Client

-A C++ client for making inference calls to the Cerebras API endpoint with support for both streaming and non-streaming modes.
+A C++ client for making inference calls to the Cerebras API endpoint with support for both streaming and non-streaming modes, plus throughput testing capabilities.

 ## Features